particle-iot/docs/src/content/hardware/muon-hats/environmental-hats.md

 # {{title}}

-This page covers hats used in environmental monitoring.
+This page covers HATs used in environmental monitoring.

 ## Pimoroni enviro + air quality (PIM458)